Fort Hunter Liggett UESC

 Our Approach

-Southland designed and developed comprehensive energy conservation measures across the 27 buildings.
-Southland's turnkey services included conducting a detailed feasibility study, design and engineering services, demolition of jet propellant 8 (JP-8) and propane tanks, and installation of HVAC rooftop units, ductwork, domestic hot water storage tanks, air-to-water heat pumps, and variable air volume systems.
+We designed and developed comprehensive energy conservation measures across the 27 buildings.
+Our turnkey services included conducting a detailed feasibility study, design and engineering services, demolition of jet propellant 8 (JP-8) and propane tanks, and installation of HVAC rooftop units, ductwork, domestic hot water storage tanks, air-to-water heat pumps, and variable air volume systems.

 Result